 Spicy Black Bean Patties with Cilantro, Guacamole, and Tomatoes (VIDEO)

 These Spicy Black Bean Patties with Cilantro, Guacamole, and Tomatoes would make a perfect meatless dinner and they’re also low-glycemic, and dairy-free!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Vegan Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make